algesten/str0m/README.md

 #### Now

-Some calls in str0m, such as `Rtc::handle_input` takes a `now` argument that is a `std::time::Intant`.
+Some calls in str0m, such as `Rtc::handle_input` takes a `now` argument that is a `std::time::Instant`.
 These calls "drive the time forward" in the internal state.
 This is used for everything like deciding when to produce various feedback reports (RTCP) to remote peers, to bandwidth estimation (BWE) and statistics.